Call for Nominations

 Nomination Process

-All nominations for the inaugural Katz Prize for Excellence in Public Humanities must have been submitted by the announced deadline at 11:59 PM EDT.
+All nominations for the Katz Prize for Excellence in Public Humanities must be submitted by July 30, 2025 at 11:59 PM EDT.

 Your nomination packet should contain the following: